-Alongside his academic activity Paul has extensive experience in the industry.
-He worked for Teva Pharmaceuticals as a statistical consultant, and served as the scientific director of TechnoSTAT Ltd. He continues to serve as Head of the Technion Statistics laboratory, and with 3 senior statisticians provides statistical consulting services to researchers from a variety of institutions, including the Technion, as well as to industry – particularly to healthcare companies.
+Alongside his academic activity he accumulated extensive experience in industry.
+He has worked for Teva Pharmaceuticals as a statistical consultant, and served as the scientific director of TechnoSTAT Ltd.

-Prof. Feigin served as Technion Senior Executive Vice President (2007–2013) and as the Technion Vice President for Strategic Projects (2013 – 2016).
-He served as Dean of The Faculty of Industrial Engineering and Management (now renamed Data and Decision Sciences) from 1999–2002.
+Prof. Feigin served as the Senior Vice President of the Technion (2007-13), Technion’s Vice President for Strategic Projects 2013-16, and Assistant to the Technion President for Strategic Projects 2016-2019.
+He served as Dean of The William Davidson Faculty of Industrial Engineering and Management (now the Faculty of Data and Decision Sciences) from 1999–2002.